THUYimingLi/THUYimingLi.github.io/_pages/about.md

 [The ATT&CK Matrix of AI Security (in Chinese)](https://ai.tencent.com/ailab/media/AI%E5%AE%89%E5%85%A8%E7%9A%84%E5%A8%81%E8%83%81%E9%A3%8E%E9%99%A9%E7%9F%A9%E9%98%B5.pdf) (It is the first technical report comprehensively covering different kinds of security threats in the full cycle of an AI system.)

+## News
+* 02/2021: I will serve as the PC Memeber of ICML 2021.
+* 01/2021: Three papers are accepted by ICASSP 2021.
+Their codes are released on Github.
+* 01/2021: One paper is accepted by ICLR 2021.
+Its code is released on Github.
+* 11/2020: One paper is accepted by NeurIPS Workshop 2020.
+Its code is released on Github.
+* 10/2020: I finish my internship at Tencent AI Lab, working on "AI Security".
+465 days, a memorable journey.
+* 09/2020: Our technical report, The ATT&CK Matrix of AI Security, is released (in Chinese). [[Download]](https://ai.tencent.com/ailab/media/AI%E5%AE%89%E5%85%A8%E7%9A%84%E5%A8%81%E8%83%81%E9%A3%8E%E9%99%A9%E7%9F%A9%E9%98%B5.pdf) [[News]](https://www.jiqizhixin.com/articles/2020-09-25-9).
+It is the first technical report comprehensively covering different kinds of security threats in the full cycle of an AI system.
+It could be an important reference for AI researchers, AI engineers, and AI users.

 ## Education
 * Ph.D. in Computer Science, Tsinghua University, Aug.
 2018 - Present
   * Supervisor: Prof. [Shu-Tao Xia](https://www.sigs.tsinghua.edu.cn/xst/main.htm) and Prof. [Yong Jiang](https://www.sigs.tsinghua.edu.cn/jy/main.htm)